k2view-academy/K2View-Academy/articles/99_Broadway/04_built_in_actor_types.md

 </td>
 <td style="vertical-align: top;" width="600">
 <p><strong>ForLoop</strong> Actor, iterates over a range of numbers.</p>
-<p><strong>Logger</strong> Actor, writes a message to the log file, referencing entries from params and Actor inputs.</p>
+<p><strong>Logger</strong> Actor, writes a message to the log file referencing entries from params and Actor inputs.</p>
 <p><strong>InnerFlow</strong> Actor, executes a Broadway flow.</p>
 <p><strong>LuFunction</strong> Actor, executes Studio function logic.
-Parameters for the function's execution are taken from input arguments or fom the params input argument.</p>
+Parameters for the function's execution are taken from input arguments or from the params input argument.</p>
 <p><strong>Email</strong> Actor, sends an email using a given SMTP interface.</p>
 </td>
 </tr>